forcedotcom/salesforce-commerce-intelligence-jdbc/README.md

 # CIP JDBC Data Connector

-The CIP JDBC Data Connector allows you to connect to your data sources using a JDBC interface, providing seamless integration with various SQL editors and tools.
+The CIP JDBC Data Connector allows you to connect to your CIP data warehouse using a JDBC interface, providing seamless integration with various SQL editors and tools.

 ## Installation